-Stoltz, Greg and John Tynes.
-Unknown Armies (Atlas Games, 2000).
+Stoltz, Greg and Tynes, John.
+Unknown Armies, Second Edition (Atlas Games, 2002).
 Modern occult horror and conspiracy, including some unique views of magic and spirits.

 Delano, Jamie et al. Hellblazer (DC Comics).
 The protagonist John Constantine encounters many different kind of spirits in his exploration of the occult.